SHOULD I DO THIS DEAL?

-*Don’t talk yourself out of this one.
+Meaning: Do I have the mindset, time, a legitimate financing source, and team to complete the rehab?
+If you’re unsure of any of the points mentioned, remember that you should motivate yourself and not talk yourself out of a deal.
 It is ALMOST always feasible to raise money and leverage skillets to get things done when the desire is strong enough.

-4. What happens IF we answer YES to 1-3 and we don’t do the deal?
+- What happens if we answer YES to 1-3 and we don’t do the deal?

-This is when we have to take a good hard look in the mirror and ask ourself the simple question, “WHY NOT?”
+This is when we have to take a good hard look in the mirror and ask ourselves the simple question: “WHY NOT?”

 When a deal makes sense, investors typically back out due to fear.
 And when we are making decisions but still have that negative feeling in our gut, this usually means we haven’t been doing the work to equip our mindset and skillset to seize a once in a lifetime opportunity.